-I am relatively new to the Child Care Marketing Solutions Staff, but am a long time fan and client of the company.
+I am relatively new to the The Child Care Success Company Staff, but am a long time fan and client of the company.
 In fact, I have spent the last five years learning from “the amazing” Kris Murray and have been a member of several of her programs.
 You see, I am ALSO a super busy child care center owner and director!
 I was once lost and struggling with pulling it all off until I met Kris Murray.
 I’ve grown my business from 32 to 120+ children with Kris’s help.
-And currently, I am in the process of selling my center and transitioning into the next phase of my career on the Child Care Marketing Solutions team.
+And currently, I am in the process of selling my center and transitioning into the next phase of my career on the The Child Care Success Company team.

 But right now, in this present moment, I am still in the trenches, managing my center right there with you.
 I have a lot on my plate, and to top it all off, my Assistant Director, my right hand girl, one of the few people that can just read my mind, is on maternity leave!
 So not only, am I in the midst of a business sale, starting an amazing new job, AND am down my most important staff member, I am also getting ready to LEAVE MY CENTER for a WHOLE WEEK to attend the Child Care Success Summit.
 Many of you might think I am completely nuts!
 This combination of issues is enough to make any owner or director re-think whether or not they should attend.
 How can I possibly LEAVE MY CENTER at a time like this?

 Really, for you, it could be any number of things: your paperwork is piling up, you are short staffed, you are expecting a licensing visit, your house is a mess…..It doesn’t matter what the excuse or distraction might be, but SOMETHING is going to happen that might make you think, “I can’t go this year…Maybe next year….I just can’t get away right now.”